-Some inconsistencies in responses to the questions on long-term health conditions and disability, as reported by service providers, were identified and amended as follows:
+Some inconsistencies in responses to the questions on long-term health conditions and disability can be reported by service providers.
+These are identified and amended as follows:

-Of those people who responded 'No' to the question asking whether respondents had a physical or mental health condition lasting, or expected to last 12 months or more:

-- 6,111 starts answered the second question on extent of limitation (140 yes, a lot; 652 yes, a little; 5,319 not at all).
-These responses were excluded from the totals. - 3,599 starts reported one or more long-term health condition (4,005 conditions in total were recorded).
-These conditions have been excluded from the count of long-term health conditions.
+Where people respond 'No' to the question asking whether respondents had a physical or mental health condition lasting, or expected to last 12 months or more but the second question on extent of limitation indicates a long-term health condition by responding "yes, a lot", "yes, a little" or "not at all", then these responses are excluded from the totals due to inconsistency.
+This is also the case if starts answer 'No' to the question on having a physical or mental health condition lasting, or expected to last 12 months or more but report one or more long-term health condition then these conditions are excluded from the count of long-term health conditions.